waynevanson/fs-fp-ts/readme.md

 ## Goals

 - [ ] All existing `fs` API's but functional.
-- [ ] Clearer documentation.
+- [ ] Stricter types.
-- [ ] Partially applied functions sensibly implemented.
+- [ ] Better types.
-- [ ] Reader implementations with File Descriptor and PathLike.
+- [ ] Sensible and standard overloads across library.

 ## Installation

+Requires `Typescript ^4.x` so that param argumnents can be modified nicely with functions.

 `fp-ts-node` has a peer dependency of `fp-ts`.